Outdoor Leadership Gap Program

 We welcome all skill levels

-You are not required to have experience backpacking or rafting/kayaking before you join us.
+You are not required to have experience skiing, backpacking or rafting before you join us.
 We would love to teach you!
-We are able to differentiate to a variety of skill levels by choosing appropriate crafts and sections for the group.
+We are able to teach to a variety of skill levels on our programs.
 Each cohort is a mix of students with varying experience levels in the outdoors.
+Similarly, you are not required to have any Spanish speaking ability for our gap program.
+Alzar Gap is a great place to learn and practice Spanish with lessons and authentic immersion.

-The program will be split between front-country and backcountry environments.
-While in the front-country, students will have the opportunity to stay in cozy yurts at our Idaho campus, as well as at campsites next to hot springs and pristine rivers.
+The program will be split between front-country and backcountry environments in Patagonia, Chile and Idaho.
+While in the front-country, students will have the opportunity to stay in cozy yurts at our Idaho campus, as well as at our Base Patagonia campus, selected homestays, and hostels in Chile.
 In the backcountry, our students camp along sandy beaches, in beautiful forests and alpine meadows, and at historic ranches for a complete wilderness experience.

 A gap program with Alzar Gap is packed with memorable experiences.
 Here is a basic overview* of what your adventure might look like.
 Feel free to click on each location to find out more.